Where should teachers invest their time and energy in the classroom?

 3. No Opt Opt

-It is important that teachers increase their success rate when posing questions to the whole class.
-This requires asking all pupils to keep their hands down and be ready to provide a response.
+Teachers must increase their success rate when posing questions to the whole class.
+This requires asking all pupils to keep their hands down and be ready to respond.
 Questions such as, ‘Who can tell me?’ invite pupils is to either call out or put their hands up.

-When using the no opt-out strategy, pupils need to know that if they do not know the answer, or refuse to offer a response, they must know that the teacher will navigate the classroom (to develop thinking) and come back to the original pupil to articulate a response.
+When using the no opt-out strategy, pupils need to know that if they do not know the answer, or refuse to offer a response, they must know that the teacher will navigate the classroom (to develop thinking) and return to the original pupil to articulate a response.

 ‘Saying it out aloud’ is the act of retrieval.